‘He was supposed to be here’: Family mourning flight instructor killed in Mansfield plane crash

 MANSFIELD, MASS.
-(WHDH) - A flight instructor and student were killed when a single-engine plane crashed and caught fire at Mansfield Municipal Airport on Saturday, officials said.
+(WHDH) - Loved ones are mourning the losses of a flight instructor and a student who were killed when officials say a single-engine plane crashed and caught fire at Mansfield Municipal Airport on Saturday.

 Troopers responding to a reported incident at the airport about 12:30 p.m. found a small aircraft that had crashed and two people suffering from life-threatening injuries, according to Massachusetts State Police spokesman David Procopio.